Country dossier

 България

-Bulgaria's accessibility regime sits across the Persons with Disabilities Act (EAA-transposed in 2024) and the Law on Electronic Governance (WAD-transposed in 2018).
+Bulgaria's accessibility regime sits across the standalone Law on Accessibility Requirements for Products and Services (EAA, 2025) and the Law on Electronic Governance (WAD, 2018).
 Anti-discrimination and constitutional protections backstop both.

 Laws at a glance